Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 #### User Testing Stories:

-- I have created a main home page and have information stored structurally in order of home page There is information about the website in a nutshell.
+- I have created a main home page and have information stored structurally in order.
+There is information about the website in a nutshell on the home page that describes the prupose of my website.
 This covers the below user story:

     _“As a first time visitor, I want to ascertain the purpose of website.”_

-- I have created a website that has a lessons tab for subjects, quiz tab for quiz and memory game tab for playing game.
+- I have created a website that has a lessons tab for subjects, quiz tab for quiz or resources and memory game tab for playing game.
 Each page also has a bottom link (except memory page) that kids can move on directly to instead of going back up to the menu navigation.
 This covers the below user stories:

     _“As a first time visitor, I want to create a user friendly site for kids to use without support from adults.”_
     _“I want to be able to easily navigate through the website.”_

 - The website will have relevant information for a year 2 child (at the moment) with the current subjects in use.
-This will also guide them in attempting the quiz that is based on these lessons.
+This will also guide them in attempting the quiz or resources that is based on these lessons.
 This covers the below user stories:

     _“As a first time visitor, I want to easily access relevant information.”_